-The Real Problem: Most Budget Guides Ignore the Compounding Cost of Small Decisions
+Most Travel Guides for the Budget-Conscious Backpacker Ignore the Compounding Cost of Small Decisions When Planning A Trip.

 Here’s where the $1,462 went, with daily averages: